 Healthcare Blockchain-based Solutions

-In a recent patent trend analysis that we conducted in collaboration with Kilpatrick Townsend & Stockton (a leading US patent law firm), we analyzed 12 major industries in the US and the innovation taking place in them.
+In a recent patent trend analysis that we conducted in collaboration with Kilpatrick Townsend & Stockton (a leading US patent law firm), we analyzed 12 major growing industries in the US and the innovation taking place in them.

 Detecting medical fraud and medical misuse using a shared virtual ledger – IBM

 US20180121620A1 – Filed in October 2016

 This patent by IBM focuses on reducing drug abuse by giving each prescription a unique identifier and storing that UI and prescription information on a distributed ledger.
 This will allow pharmacists to verify the prescriptions right away and prevent drug abuse and fraud.
 Listed below are the kind of frauds this system is targetting (as discussed in the patent document):

 Some examples of prescription fraud include over-the-counter (OTC) drug misuse, forging prescriptions, consulting multiple doctors to obtain prescriptions (“doctor shopping”), obtaining prescribed drugs illegally through the Internet, acquiring drugs that were legally prescribed to family members or friends, or altering prescriptions to increase the quantity.